docelic/amber-introduction/README.md

 The variable containing the logger is `Amber.settings.logger` and, for convenience, it is aliased to `Amber.logger`.

-Controllers and views execute in the same class (the class of the controller), so calling e.g. `Amber.logger.info "Informational Message"` will produce the expected log line.
+Controllers and views execute in the same class (the class of the controller), so calling e.g. `Amber.logger.info "Informational Message"` anywhere in a controller or views will produce the expected log line.

 If you want the logger to be avilable simply as `logger`, you can do it by adding the following anywhere on the controller: